Skip to Main Content

 Acupuncture can help reduce swelling and inflammation, and relieve pain.

-Although no well-designed scientific studies have looked at whether chiropractic treatment helps bursitis, chiropractors often treat people with this condition.
-They report that some people have less pain and increased range of motion.
+Although no well-designed scientific studies have looked at whether chiropractic treatment helps bursitis, chiropractors often treat persons with this condition.
+They report that some persons have less pain and increased range of motion.
 Chiropractors are likely to use other treatments in addition to spine and joint manipulation, such as ice massage and ultrasound therapy, in treating bursitis.

 Exercising the muscles around your joints will help reduce pressure on the joint and bursa.
 Gentle yoga may help bursitis by increasing flexibility and reducing muscle tension.
 Other movement therapies, such as Pilates and Tai Chi, may also help improve muscle and ligament strength and reduce the tension caused by repetitive motions.

-Tell your health care provider if your symptoms don’t get better with treatment.
-Be sure to follow your doctor’s instructions for resting the joint to allow the swelling to go away.
+Tell your health care provider if your symptoms do not get better with treatment.
+Be sure to follow your doctor's instructions for resting the joint to allow the swelling to go away.

 You can help prevent bursitis from coming back by avoiding repetitive motions, resting between periods of intense activity, and warming up before starting an activity.